 Trump Administration Seeks To End DACA

 On September 5, 2017, the Trump Administration ordered the end of DACA, in an attempt to scrap the Obama-era program.
-According to the memo released Rescission of the June 15, 2012 Memorandum Entitled “Exercising Prosecutorial Discretion with Respect to Individuals Who Came to the United States as Children”, all those covered under the DACA program were supposed to lose their protected status and face deportation starting 6 months after the declaration, which fell on March 5, 2018.
-The president then challenged Congress to find a more lasting solution to the problem within the 6 months.
+According to the memo released Rescission of June 15, 2012, Memorandum Entitled “Exercising Prosecutorial Discretion with Respect to Individuals Who Came to the United States as Children”, all those covered under the DACA program were supposed to lose their protected status and face deportation starting 6 months after the declaration, which fell on March 5, 2018.
+The president then challenged Congress to find a more lasting solution to the problem within 6 months.
 However, as March 6 approached there was little apparent urgency on the side of Congress to act before hundreds of thousands lose the protection offered by DACA.
-In all, around 800,000 persons have received approved DACA protection since the program commenced in 2012.
-By September 5, when president Trump announced that his Administration plans to end DACA, about 689,800 persons were protected by DACA, receiving both protection and work permits, according to data provided by USCIS.
+In all, around 800,000 persons have received approved DACA protections since the program commenced in 2012.
+By September 5, when President Trump announced that his administration plans to end DACA, about 689,800 persons were protected by DACA, receiving both protection and work permits, according to data provided by USCIS.

 Also, the government stopped taking new applications under the DACA program.